C0D3X-25/Project_Dice/README.md

 Capacities can also be upgraded, but the upgrade applies to the face of the dice or a certain type of capacity.

 ### Items
 Characters can modify their stats with items.
-Items are not restricted to specific characters but may be limited by the stats of level of a character.
+Items are not restricted to specific characters but may be limited by the stats or level of a character.
-Most items also affect the capacity dice by adding capacities to certain spots.
+Most items also affect the capacity dice by adding capacities to certain side, one or more.
-Items have rarity levels, which determine their power.
+Items have rarity levels, which determine their power and chance to be found.

-Items can be equipped in specific slots:
+Items can be equipped in specific slots of equipment:
 - **Helmet**: Provides additional armor and defensive capacities.
 - **Body Armor**: Provides additional armor and defensive capacities.
 - **Shoulder Armor**: Provides additional armor and defensive capacities.